ArchLinuxStudio/ArchLinuxTutorial/docs/uk/README.md

 We would be very grateful if receive digital currency donations.
 With your support, the ArchLinuxStudio community will become even more enriched and active.

-- Donate with Bitcoin: `1Lth3oca4WnMnTnwHBcDLkEqniA2pBxkeC`
-- Donate with Ethereum: `0x5A218a8d570d9947f42e0a4916ece7a60A181c2d`
-- Donate with Litecoin: `LdJXzaSzzrAxfKJdj5effRLcC7k1TbuXJ8`
 - Donate with Monero: `43KJJZztPtBC7k8ZjJpuw7bThW1mUH6N947TeNxvsSHD7DywRN365WZ7qpSxVopSd7cg4PFjMuUewjfvATUtTKGQLMboU36`